puganinithepug/10K_ETL/README.md

 See ETL_Example_Run file to see an example of what to expect after running python3 10K_ETL_main.py.
 Alternatively see 10K_ETL_main.ipynb for another example.

 **Next Steps for Improvement**
-- Allowing the NLP classifier to learn new terms by adding high confidence terms to the reference datasets used for training and validation
+- Allowing the ML classifiers to learn new terms by adding high confidence terms to the reference datasets used for training and validation
 - Convert balance sheet, income statement and cashflow statement csvs into standard tabular format (as it usually appears in formal financial documentation)